Causes of Motorcycle Accidents

 - Failure to yield right-of-way to motorcycles

 - Failure to detect and recognize motorcycles

 - Failure to provide cyclist with enough room to maneuver

 Injuries caused by motorcycle accidents can be quite serious, and most often involve injury to the head, neck, legs and feet.

 Just like other drivers, cyclists have certain rights on the roadway.
 For example, a motorcycle is smaller than other vehicles but is entitled to the full width of the lane.

 More than half of all motorcycle accidents involve another vehicle.
 One of the most common causes of these accidents involves a passenger car misjudging the speed of an approaching motorcycle and turning in front of the cycle.

-If you are a motorcycle driver who has been injured after an accident in New Hampshire or Vermont, please contact the experienced Vermont motorcycle accident attorneys at The Law Offices of Van Dorn, Curtiss, Rousseau & Ross, at (603) 556-4148 to schedule a consultation.
+If you are a motorcycle driver who has been injured after an accident in New Hampshire or Vermont, please contact the experienced Vermont motorcycle accident attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC, at (603) 556-4148 to schedule a consultation.